do121841/COP_Final_Project/README.md

 ## Notes
 - For the data visualization the data is located at: "/data/processed/cleaned_imputed_anime.csv"
 - For model training the training/testing splits are located at: "/data/splits"

+## Final Submission
+- Final Notebook containing all the steps for data-cleaning and visualization, make it into classes for better readability